When coverage ends

 Coverage for you and/or your family members ends on the earliest of the following dates:

-- The last day of the month in which:
+• The last day of the month in which:

-- You terminate employment (except as a retiree or due to disability),
+• You terminate employment (except as a retiree or due to disability),

-- You elect not to participate,
+• You elect not to participate,

-- A family member ceases to be eligible (for example, a child reaches age 26), or
+• A family member ceases to be eligible (for example, a child reaches age 26), or

-- A retiree becomes a suspended retiree,
+• A retiree becomes a suspended retiree,

-- You are no longer eligible for benefits under this Plan (e.g., employment classification changes from regular employee to non-regular employee or from non-represented to represented where you are no longer eligible for this Plan),
+• You are no longer eligible for benefits under this Plan (e.g., employment classification changes from regular employee to non-regular employee or from non-represented to represented where you are no longer eligible for this Plan),

-- You do not make any required contribution,
+• You do not make any required contribution,

-- A Qualified Medical Child Support Order is no longer in effect for a covered family member,
+• A Qualified Medical Child Support Order is no longer in effect for a covered family member,

 OR

-- The date:
+• The date:

-- You die,
+• You die,

-- The Vision Plan ends,
+• The Plan ends,

-- Your employer discontinues participation in the Plan, or
+• Your employer discontinues participation in the Plan, or

-- You enrolled an ineligible family member and in the opinion of the Administrator-Benefits, the enrollment was a result of fraud or a misrepresentation of a material fact.
+• You enrolled an ineligible family member and in the opinion of the Administrator-Benefits, the enrollment was a result of fraud or a misrepresentation of a material fact.

 For employees and eligible family members, if your participation in any group health plan (e.g., Medical, Dental, Vision), to which ExxonMobil contributed, was suspended for non-payment of required contributions, in order to enroll in this Plan you must repay all required contributions retroactively to the date of suspension.
-If you are a retiree and have missed payments during 2021, contact immediately the ExxonMobil Benefits Service Center (EMBSC) for guidance in order to regularize your situation before year end.

-Effective January 1, 2022, cancellation and reinstatement process for retirees in any group health plan - - Dental, Vision, any of the ExxonMobil Retiree Medical Plan (EMRMP) options - will be as follows:
+Cancellation and reinstatement process for retirees in any group health plan - - Dental, Vision, any of the ExxonMobil Retiree Medical Plan (EMRMP) options - will be as follows:

 Cancellation of Retiree Health Plans due to non-payment of premiums: